 At first glance, people tend to think this is an image of rice terraces somewhere in Asia.
 In fact, these are the famous salt pans of Maras, southeast of Lima, Peru.
 In use since the region was ruled by the Inca, these terraces dam salty stream water, which evaporates and allows for the collection of the salt.
 For some tourists, the salt pans of Maras are more impressive than the nearby ruins of Machu Picchu. www.atlasobscura.com/places/salt-pans-of-maras

 Understanding the biogeography of hosts and vectors is key to tracking and stopping zoonotic diseases (diseases passed from animals to humans).
 Hurricane-related flooding across south Texas and the Gulf Coast, for example, will increase the likelihood of mosquito-borne diseases, including dengue, Zika, West Nile, and chikungunya.
-This map shows the range of the Aedes aegypti mosquito, which can transmit all four viruses, last fall. zikazoneusa.com/images/maps/r20160922.png
+This map shows last September's range of the Aedes aegypti mosquito, which can transmit all four viruses. zikazoneusa.com/images/maps/r20160922.png

 Should the same ethical standards apply to everyone, as suggested by Kant?
 Or should the powerful be left to define ethical standards for themselves, as suggested by Nietzsche?
 This article from The Economist (UK) looks at the psychological research on the relationship between ethics and power and implies that even if we agree with Kant, our behavior is more Nietzschean -- at least when we think no one's looking. www.1843magazine.com/features/does-power-really-corrupt